How to revive or restore Mac firmware

 5. Mac with Apple silicon:

-1. If asked, enter the Apple ID and password previously used with this Mac.
+1. If asked, sign in to the Apple Account previously used with this Mac.

 2. When the setup assistant opens, use it to finish setting up your Mac.